-The Progressive Achievement Tests in Reading assessment are also conducted in Years 8-10 twice a year.
+The Progressive Achievement Tests in Reading assessment is also conducted annually in Years 8-10.

 STATIONERY STARTER PACKS

 Students receive an initial supply of stationery at the start of the year or at enrolment, upon payment of Materials & Services Charge Invoices or organisation of School Card.